github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ### Integration with CI/CD pipelines

 Integrate push protection with your Continuous Integration/Continuous Deployment (CI/CD) pipelines to ensure that it runs scans during automated processes.
 This typically involves adding steps in your pipeline configuration file to call GitHub's APIs or using {% data variables.product.prodname_actions %}.
-For more information, see "TODO: - add link to something here?"

-### Handling false positives

-If push protection occasionally flags non-sensitive information, you can configure the system to recognize these as false positives.
-For more information, see "TODO: - not sure what to link to here?"

 {% ifversion secret-scanning-push-protection-custom-patterns %}